University of Bristol: Foundation

-Since the founding of the university itself in 1909, it has grown considerably and is now one of the largest employers in the local area, although it is smaller by student numbers than the nearby University of the West of England.

 Early years

 Wills Memorial Building (Schools of Law and Earth Sciences) on Park Street, Bristol.
 The tower was cleaned in 2006–2007.

-After the founding of the university college in 1876, government support began in 1889.
-Funding from mergers with the Bristol Medical School in 1893 and the Merchant Venturers' Technical College in 1909, allowed the opening of a new medical school and an engineering school – two subjects that remain among the university's greatest strengths.

 In 1908, gifts from the Fry and Wills families, particularly £100,000 from Henry Overton Wills III (£6m in today's money), were provided to endow a university for Bristol and the West of England, provided that a royal charter could be obtained within two years.
-In December 1909, the king granted such a charter and erected the University of Bristol.
+In December 1909, the king granted the charter.
 Henry Wills became its first chancellor and Conwy Lloyd Morgan the first vice-chancellor.
-Wills died in 1911 and in tribute his sons George and Harry built the Wills Memorial Building, starting in 1913 and finally finishing in 1925.
-Today, it houses parts of the academic provision for earth sciences and law, and graduation ceremonies are held in its Great Hall.
-The Wills Memorial Building is a Grade II* listed building.
+Wills died in 1911 and in tribute his sons George and Harry built the Wills Memorial Building, started in 1913 and completed in 1925.

 In 1920, George Wills bought the Victoria Rooms and endowed them to the university as a students' union.

-The building now houses the Department of Music and is a Grade II* listed building.